-The majority of the Fund's assets are invested in buy-in policies with two insurance companies which broadly cover all of the Open Fund's liabilities.
+The majority of the Fund's assets are invested in buy-in policies with two insurance companies which broadly cover all of the Open Fund's benefit liabilities.
 The remaining assets of the Open Fund are known as "the Reserve Assets".

-A portion of the Reserve Assets, which totalled around £25m as at 30 September 2023, will be held in liquidity funds to meet the cashflow requirements of the Open Fund.
-This is anticipated to be around £8m, or approximately 30% of the overall Reserve Assets.

-The remainder of the Reserve Assets are invested based on the benchmark allocation below:
+The Reserve Assets totalled around £28m as at 31 August 2024 of which £7m was held in bank accounts and liquidity funds to meet the cashflow requirements of the Open Fund.
+The remainder of the Reserve Assets is invested based on the benchmark allocation below:

-Asset class Proposed Allocation
+Asset class Allocation

 Corporate bonds 30%

 Government bonds 70%

-Total 100%